Skip to content

 In this video, Amanda Martinage will talk about Part Two of Tactile Processing, specifically how to address dysfunction.

 Information on how to pair Bluetooth switches to an iPad for students who have multiple disabilities.

 Sign in: 8:30 am, Workshop: 9:00 am – 2:00 pm.
 Location: Howe Building - Assistive Device Center.
 175 N Beacon Street, Watertown, MA 02472.

 Hotel reservations MUST be made by February 12, 2017 in order to receive discounted rate.
 Location: Mountain View Grand Resort & Spa.
 Phone: 855.837.2100.

 In this Part 1 video on Tactile Processing, Amanda Martinage focuses on what tactile processing is and what does tactile dysfunction look like.

-Learn how to support children and youth with visual impairments through the career education model (career awareness, exploration, preparation, and placement).
+Learn how to support children with visual impairments through the career education model (career awareness, exploration, preparation, and placement).